anyc/libcortex/README.md

 libcortex provides an event loop implementation and follows a "batteries included" approach, ie. it already contains the specific code to monitor certain event sources.

-The code for the different event sources are built into separate plugins that are loaded on-demand during runtime.
+The code for the different event sources is split into separate plugins that are loaded on-demand during runtime.
 Hence, only the required plugins for a use-case are loaded and only their dependencies have to be met.